barsgroup/m3-users/docs/index.rst

-.. eqweqwe documentation master file, created by sphinx-quickstart on Tue Jan 14 09:50:16 2014.
+.. m3_users documentation master file, created by sphinx-quickstart on Tue Jan 14 09:50:16 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to eqweqwe's documentation!
+Welcome to m3_users's documentation!
 ===================================

 Contents: